noahhefner/website/content/posts/python-containerization/index.md

 ## Wrap Up

-In this article, we examined several ways to optimize Docker images for running Python applications.
-By reducing the overall image size and prioritizing shorter build times, we were able to construct a compact and secure Docker image that is well suited for Python code bases.
+In this article, we explored several strategies for optimizing Docker images when running Python applications.
+By reducing image size and prioritizing faster build times, we created a compact and more secure container well suited for Python codebases.

 In summary:

-- Prefer **lightweight images** like `python:alpine` for the image base.
-This keeps the image size down by excluding libraries, binaries, and packages that are not needed at run time.
+- Prefer **lightweight base images** such as `python:alpine` to minimize size and exclude unnecessary libraries, binaries, and packages.
-- Make use of **modern Python project tools** like `uv` to speed up dependency downloads.
+- Use **modern Python tooling** like `uv` to speed up dependency resolution and installation.
-- Be sure to **exclude development tooling** like code formatters and linters from the final image. `uv` makes this easy with dependency groups.
+- **Exclude development dependencies** (e.g., formatters, linters) from the final image.
+Tools that support `pyproject.toml`, such as `uv` or `poetry`, make this easy by organizing dependencies into groups.
-- Utilize **multi-stage builds** to cleanly separate the construction of the virtual environment from the execution of the Python script.
+- Apply **multi-stage builds** to separate environment setup from runtime execution, keeping the final image clean and minimal.
-- Use a **non-root user** to make it harder for bad actors to gain unauthorized root access to the container resources.
+- Run as a **non-root user** to reduce the risk of privilege escalation if the container is compromised.